-If you read through to the end of our guide, we’ll teach you a simple trick to go around most major roadblocks you’ll encounter when scraping websites at scale.
+If you read through to the end of our guide, in addition to showing you how to build a web scraper from scratch, we’ll teach you a simple trick to go around most major roadblocks you’ll encounter when scraping websites at scale.

 However, to get the most out of our guide, we would recommend that you:

 - Have basic knowledge of a web page structure, and

 - Know how to use DevTools to extract selectors of elements (optional)